Thein-Naing/movieland-java/README.md

 `# Movieland full stack application built with React, MUI, Bootstrap, Java, Spring Boot, MongoDB, TMDB API, Firebase Auth and tested with Postman `

-`[1] This was bulit after learning from FreeCodeCamp tutorial .
+`[1] This was bulit after learning from FreeCodeCamp tutorial.I also added login/signup and some functions which are not included in the tutorial.
 At the moment can deploy only frontend  and you can checke here.
 I will deploy backend later.` https://movieland-api.onrender.com/